realmcu/HoneyGUI/doc/source/widgets/gui_curtain.md

 ## Overview

-The curtain widget enables you to create curtains in five directions: up, down, left, right, and middle. (refer to [gui_curtain_enum_t](#gui_curtain_enum_t)).
+The curtain widget enables you to create curtains in five directions: up, down, left, right, and middle. (refer to [T_GUI_CURTAIN_ENUM](#T_GUI_CURTAIN_ENUM)).
 Before creating the curtain widget, you must first create a curtainview widget to accommodate the curtain.

 ## Usage